 - Remove financial barriers to entering post-secondary education for first year, first semester students that demonstrate financial need/hardship throughout the application/confirmation/registration process

-- A one-time $500 award to be applied to the applicant’s account to cover the Tuition Deposit of $500.
+- A one-time $500 award to be applied to the applicant’s account to cover the Term Deposit.
 (See qualifying programs in Appendix A)

 Student Eligibility Requirements:

-Only students who register in semester 1 of an eligible program in fall 2018 and who have been identified throughout the application process as being within the top 200 applicants with financial need/hardship are eligible.
-There are a maximum number of awards and eligibility will be based on the highest financial need as demonstrated throughout the questionnaire process.
-Applicants must have confirmed their acceptance of an offer of admission to Cambrian College, have completed the questionnaire within the myCambrian portal and have been selected by the eligibility committee based on questionnaire results are eligible for the Entrance award Program.
+Only students who register in semester 1 of an eligible program in Fall 2019 and who have been identified throughout the application process as being within the top 100 applicants with financial need/hardship are eligible.
+There are a maximum number of awards, and eligibility will be based on the highest financial need as demonstrated throughout the questionnaire process.
+Applicants must have confirmed their acceptance of an offer of admission to Cambrian College, have completed the questionnaire within the myCambrian portal and have been selected by the eligibility committee based on questionnaire results to be eligible for the Entrance Award Program.

 - What is your status?

 - Do you have dependent children?
 If yes, how many?

 - Are you living at home with parent(s)/guardian(s)/official sponsor(s) or away from home?

 - What is your income from all sources world-wide, i.e. Employment, Government Benefits (CPP, EI, ODSP, etc.), Post-Secondary Support Program (Band Sponsorship), Child/Spousal Support, Educational Assistance Payments (RESP), etc. for the current calendar year (estimated)?